mbkde/pbc/README.md

 =========================

 * Version 1.x (currently latest is 1.228) was compiled against Bamboo 6.2.0 and should work in any version above that as well.
 * Version 2.x (current master branch) only works in 6.6.0 and later.
-Everyone one is encouraged to upgrade to that version.
+Everyone is encouraged to upgrade to this version.
 It it's using a different UI for configuration of the feature.
 Instead of Miscellaneous tab for Jobs and task for Deployments, it's using the new Docker tab in both.